6 Things to Do In Fort Belvoir's Backyard

 The property relies on a diverse collection of artists and craftsmen to showcase the historic details involved with the architectural and agricultural past of each building.
 A large part of the project’s mission is to bring visitors and the surrounding community onto the property to celebrate local heritage.

-Its a little strange to see a thriving farm against the backdrop of a line of traffic stopped at a congested intersection, but Arcadia Farm’s (part of Woodlawn property) presence is also a welcome reprieve to the hustle surrounding Fort Belvoir.
+It's a little strange to see a thriving farm against the backdrop of a line of traffic stopped at a congested intersection.
+Yet, Arcadia Farm, located on Woodlawn property, offers a peaceful contrast to the activity around Fort Belvoir.

-Arcadia’s mission is to bring sustainable farming practices to a new generation, to share nutritious food with underserved populations in the area, and to encourage community involvement on the farm.
-But the most unique aspect is the Veteran Farmer Program.
-Arcadia is teaching and paying veterans to learn to farm and find affordable land.
+Arcadia’s mission is to bring sustainable farming practices to a new generation, share nutritious food with underserved populations in the area, and encourage community involvement on the farm.
+But, the most unique aspect is the Veteran Farmer Program.
+Arcadia teaches and pays veterans to learn to farm and find affordable land.
 Here’s more from the farm:

 "Veterans are 45 percent more likely to start their own businesses than other Americans.
 And they have the physical and mental toughness to forge successful careers in agriculture.
 Years of service have honed their ability to lead.
 Arcadia’s Veteran Farmer Program is a multilayered, hands-on educational program that develops new farmers; capitalizes on the growing market in local, sustainably grown foods; and encourages entrepreneurship and job creation."

-Fort Belvoir’s unique location is positioned near several bodies of water and the Mason Neck State Park sits on three: Pohick Bay, Potomac River, and the Occoquan Bay.
-The drive to nearly 2,000 acre park is between 10-20 minutes, but the scenery changes quickly from multi-lane roadways to tree-lined hiking trails and waterfront scenery.
+Several bodies of water are near Fort Belvoir's unique location, and Mason Neck State Park is situated on three: Pohick Bay, the Potomac River, and the Occoquan Bay.
+The drive to the nearly 2,000-acre park is about 10-20 minutes, but the scenery changes quickly from multi-lane roadways to tree-lined hiking trails and waterfront scenery.

-Bird watchers are thrilled to spy bald eagles and whistling swans, but the park is home to more than 200 birds who either live there permanently or migrate.
+Bird watchers are thrilled to spy bald eagles and whistling swans, but the park houses more than 200 birds that either live there permanently or migrate.
 Inside the park, water sports are plentiful, fishing is popular, and so is hiking and biking.
-The visitor center is a great place to start for maps and guidance on how to make the most of your time exploring.
+The visitor center is a great place to start for maps and guidance to make the most of your time exploring.

 Headed to Fort Belvoir?
 The Alexandria Guide For Newcomers will give you insider tips to make the most of your PCS!

-Pohick Bay Regional Park is a favorite campground for military families (some use camping facilities to wait for housing) and outdoor lovers throughout Northern Virginia.
-Cabins and campground facilities are available year-round.
-There is a camp store for necessities and treats, as well as a comfort station with full-service bathrooms, including showers.
+Pohick Bay Regional Park is a popular Northern Virginia campground favored by military families and outdoor enthusiasts alike.
+Some military families utilize the park's facilities while awaiting housing.
+Cabins and campground facilities are available year-round, and there is a camp store for necessities and treats, as well as a comfort station with full-service bathrooms, including showers.

-Hiking trails lead to the water and boat rentals are available, but what makes this park unique is the access to plenty of golf opportunities: 18 Hole Champion Golf Course, a disc golf course, and a mini-golf course.
-For extra fun in the sun, Pirate's Cove Waterpark is available seasonally.
+Hiking trails lead to the water, and boat rentals are available, but what makes this park unique is the access to plenty of golf opportunities: 18 Hole Champion Golf Course, a disc golf course, and a mini-golf course.
+Pirate's Cove Waterpark is available seasonally for extra fun in the sun.

-Gunston Hall was Mason’s plantation and the grounds and historic home are available for both guided and self-guided tours and exploration on your own.
+Gunston Hall was Mason’s plantation, and the grounds and historic home are available for guided and self-guided tours and exploration.
 The schoolhouse, garden, and architectural features are popular sites outside, especially for school field trips.
-Slaves maintained life on the plantation, and their hard work is on exhibit in the kitchen yard.
-An enslaved person’s dwelling is replicated to give to try and give understanding about the difficult lives they led.
+Slaves maintained life on the plantation, and thankfully, their hard work is exhibited in the kitchen yard, which today has a replication of an enslaved person’s dwelling.
+The goal is to provide an understanding of the difficult lives they led.

-When a trip to the shore or into D.C. feels like too much to tackle, a home-based adventure just beyond Fort Belvoir awaits.
-History and nature go hand in hand and provide unique opportunities to take in new adventures even if they are off the beaten path of typical tourist sites found throughout the area.
+When a trip to the shore or into DC feels like too much to tackle, a home-based adventure just beyond Fort Belvoir homes for rent or sale awaits.
+History and nature go hand in hand to provide unique opportunities to dive into new adventures, even if they are off the beaten path of typical tourist sites throughout the area.

 Moving to the D.C. area?
 Download our free guide!